CabarrusCo/lfwfapi/README.md

 Our team is responsible for software development and support for the [County](https://www.cabarruscounty.us/departments/information-technology).
 We work under the direction of the Chief Information Officer.

+### About
+---
+The LFWFAPI is a Laserfiche Workflow API wrapper written in Go.
+It currently has API functionality built in to

+1. Grab all workflows from the current workflow server
+2. Grab all parameters of a workflow
+3. Start a workflow, with or without parameters passed to it.

 ### Installation
 ---
 ```